tooppoo/ceiocs/README.md

 ```

 ### Style
-you can use two coding style.
+you can use some coding style.

 ```typescript
 // callback style